Ilyasnow/Overlord-Discord-Selfbot/README.md

 - other bots getting used outside their allowed zone
 - friends getting online
 - mentions of your name

-and probably something else that I forgot about.
+...and probably something else that I forgot about.

 ## Token
 You need to get your account token and insert it in the `TOKEN = ""` line.